sdgoldberg/ContatList/ReadMe.txt

 Input files must be inside the project folder but not inside the application folder.

 Bug Report
-I was unable to make the program write back to the input file.
 When clicking on a star from the recents list, the corresponding ContactShallow object in the main contacts section will not update the star until the contact is clicked in the main contacts section.

 Future Works